Low-Rank Multi-Objective Linear Programming: Problem Setting and Preliminaries

-The set of all minimal points of~$A$ is denoted by $\gMin_C(A)$.
+The set of all generalized minimal points of~$A$ is denoted by $\gMin_C(A)$.
 Analogous to \cref{eq:efficient_points_definition}, one can extend VLPs to determine generalized efficient points, i.e.,

-Obviously, minimal points are always generalized minimal points.
+It follows directly from the definition that minimal points are always generalized minimal points.
 Additionally, one can easily see that generalized minimality coincides with minimality if $C$ is pointed as $\leq_C$ then is antisymmetric.
 The set of generalized minimal points can alternatively be expressed as

-By this generalization, the elements of the dashed set in \cref{subfig:minimal_points_3} can be considered minimal.
+By this generalization, the elements of the dashed set in \cref{fig:minimal_points_3} can be considered minimal.